The Rise of Neoliberal Philosophy

 Book Synopsis The Rise of Neoliberal Philosophy by : Brandon Absher

 Download or read book The Rise of Neoliberal Philosophy written by Brandon Absher and published by Rowman & Littlefield.
 This book was released on 2021-08-20 with total page 197 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Brandon Absher demonstrates that the neoliberalization of higher education has led to a paradigm shift in contemporary philosophy in the United States.
-Neoliberal philosophy aims to produce human capital and profitable knowledge.
+Book excerpt: In The Rise of Neoliberal Philosophy: Human Capital, Profitable Knowledge, and the Love of Wisdom, Brandon Absher argues that the neoliberal transformation of higher education has resulted in a paradigm shift in philosophy in the United States, leading to the rise of neoliberal philosophy.
+Neoliberal philosophy seeks to attract investment by demonstrating that it can produce optimal return.
+Further, philosophers in the neoliberal paradigm internalize and reproduce the values of the prevailing social order in their work, reorienting philosophical desire toward the production of attractive commodities.
+The aim of philosophy in the neoliberal university, Absher shows, has become the production of human capital and profitable knowledge.

 The Rise of Neoliberal Philosophy Related Books